 Check relevant projects of Humanitarian & Social Informatics Lab (HSIL) research group.

 Studying real-world problems

-related to online human social dynamics (engagement, intent, belief, cooperation) in social network communities by leveraging models using behavioral knowledge from psychology (Social Identity, Social Cohesion, etc.).
-I have worked on Intent Mining, Bipartite Matching, Expert Detection, Community Evolution, and User Engagement analysis in large-scale unstructured data from social media.
+related to online human social dynamics (engagement, intent, belief, cooperation) in social network communities by leveraging computational models inspired by domain semantics and behavioral knowledge from psychology (Social Identity, Social Cohesion, etc.) My research lies across the areas of Intent Mining, Bipartite Matching, Expert Detection, Community Evolution, and User Engagement analysis using large-scale unstructured data from social media and Web.
 My research has key applications in improving humanitarian crisis coordination and the understanding of online user behavior.